Two Types of Writers: Plotters and Pantsers

 The thought of doing a major re-write on a Word document seemed impossible, so I summed up each scene in a single sentence which I scribbled on a slip of paper.
 I numbered each one in chronological order and laid them out on the dining room table.

 I then spent about a week playing a kind of story jigsaw, rearranging the scenes until Kate’s disappearance became the main plot and the disappearing pets became the sub-plot.

 This kind of low-tech approach might not be for everyone, but it worked for me.
 It helped me spot continuity problems and holes in the story.
 It became blindingly obvious where I needed more action, and where I needed to slow the pace down.

 And once I had the scenes in the right order it was a pretty straightforward task to reassemble them on my Word document.

 Flick Henderson and the Deadly Game was released both as a paperback and ebook this past December, nearly three years after I had that first seed of an idea.

 Do I regret not plotting the book properly in the first place?
 Probably.
 I’m sure it would have saved a lot of time.
 I’ll definitely use the giant word jigsaw approach again.
 Being able to play with scenes in such a tangible way was immensely useful.

-Will I spend weeks planning every scene, every nuance, every character arc, before I start writing my next book?
+Will I spend weeks planning every scene, every plot point, every nuance, every character arc, before I start writing my next book?
 Probably not.
 I’m a Pantser by nature.
 But one thing I have learned is that a little planning goes a long way.

 So that is exactly what I plan to do.